18 Hands-On Jobs That Pay Well and Require Less Than a Bachelor's Degree

 • Typical entry-level education: Associate degree

-Low-Stress Jobs That Pay WellDo you think it's even possible to prepare for a good-paying, in-demand, hands-on healthcare job in less than two years?
-Well, it certainly is if you'd like to enter the field of nursing.
-In just a short amount of time, you could gain the skills and certifications needed to become a licensed practical nurse (LPN) or registered nurse (RN).
+Nurse in green scrubs smiling at the camera with a Doctor and senior patient discussing in the background in a medical office with a bright windowPreparing for a good-paying, in-demand, hands-on healthcare job in less than two years is possible if you want to enter the nursing field.
+In just a short time, you could gain the skills and certifications needed to become a licensed practical nurse (LPN) or registered nurse (RN).

-Both types of nurses directly care for patients in various medical settings, but RNs tend to have higher-level responsibilities.
-As a result, they often earn higher pay.
-The advancement opportunities in nursing are often excellent, so a lot of people start by becoming LPNs and then move up the career ladder as they gain more education and experience.
+Both types of nurses directly care for patients in various medical settings, but RNs tend to have higher-level responsibilities, which results in higher pay.
+Advancement opportunities in nursing are often excellent, so many people start by becoming LPNs and then move up the career ladder as they gain more education and experience.

 • Typical entry-level education: Post-secondary diploma